brotherhoodMonk/gyan/rct.md

 aftre the componentWillMount immediately the renders functio executes, so if our api call is asynchronous, then we will not get updated data.

 This lifecycle is also called at the server side (if you are using SSR).
 In this case the external data won’t be used.
 So the api will be called twice unnecessarily.

 The componentWillMount is considered legacy, alias UNSAFE_componentWillMount is introduced in React v16.3 and will be depricated after React v17.
 After React v17 only the alias will work fine.

 constructor

 Fetching data in constructor is considered to be a side effect and it is recommended to avoid that.
 As you all know we cannot call setState() in the constructor.

 A typical react constructor is used for two purpose - ➀ Initializing local state by assigning an object to this.state .
 ➁ Binding event handler methods to an instance.

-Warning: Can't call setState on a component that is not yet mounted.
+Warning: Cant call setState on a component that is not yet mounted.
 This is a no-op, but it might indicate a bug in your application.
  Instead, assign to `this.state` directly or define a `state = {};` class property with the desired state in the App component.

 ====
 react new features